Mauricio Pochettino: United States

 Following those two defeats, Pochettino entered the 2025 Gold Cup with a relatively inexperienced squad that summer.
 Many of the usual starters were unavailable due to commitments at the 2025 Club World Cup, injuries, or fatigue.
 Despite this, the team secured three straight victories against Trinidad and Tobago, Saudi Arabia, and Haiti, topping their group with a perfect record.
 Pochettino was lauded for bringing the best out of longtime USMNT players like Chris Richards and Malik Tillman as well as integrating new talents Diego Luna, Alex Freeman, and Patrick Agyemang.
 In the quarterfinals, the U.S. played a thrilling 2–2 match against Costa Rica in which Malik Tillman missed a penalty and Francisco Calvo converted one in regulation time.
 The match went straight to a shootout afterward and the U.S. won 4–3 with Tillman redeeming himself by scoring his penalty and Matt Freese named the man of the match.
-Pochettino said the team "showed great character" and the win was "priceless."
+Pochettino said the team "showed great character" and the win was "priceless".
 The U.S. next faced a motivated Guatemala who defeated Canada in an upset in the quarterfinals.
 The match ended 2–1 with Diego Luna scoring a brace and Olger Escobar scoring at the 80th minute after a hard-fought second half.
 Because the match was attended mainly by Guatemalan fans thanks to their historic entry into the semifinals, Pochettino likened the atmosphere to playing away in Guatemala rather than at home.

 The U.S. played their regional rival Mexico in the final match.
 Chris Richards scored in the fourth minute off a set piece with a header.
 The lead only lasted twenty-three minutes as Raúl Jiménez equalized with a strong shot from inside the box.
 At the 66th minute a controversial decision occurred when Jorge Sánchez palmed the ball inside Mexico's penalty box and Mario Escobar, the referee, judged it was Sánchez's plant hand that struck the ball therefore not a handball nor penalty.
 Another controversial decision occurred at the 77th minute when Edson Álvarez scored off a set piece that was initially called offside until it was revised by video assistance.
 The match ended 2–1 to Mexico.
 Pochettino criticized the decisions, especially the uncalled handball, arguing that if it had occurred on the U.S.'s side, it would have been given.
-He also noted that it was difficult for the referee to give a disallowed goal to Mexico in front of 70,000 fans as they had already been given two in previous rounds.
+He also noted that it was difficult for the referee to disallow a goal by Mexico in front of 70,000 fans as two of their goals had been disallowed in previous rounds.